Healthcare Can Be Confusing - The Answers Start Here:

 For help or to find out more of your rights, click here for Office of the Healthcare Advocate or call 1-866-466-4446.

-Below are resources for families with no medical insurance
+Below are resources for families with no, or limited, medical insurance coverage:

 The State of CT Dept. of Social Services now has a combined application for health insurance programs through the Access Health CT website